vedph/pythia/doc/components.md

 - `KeepTags`: true to keep tags in the TEI's text.
 The default value is false.
 Even when true, the TEI header is cleared anyway.

+### XML Tag Filler Text Filter

+- tag: `text-filter.xml-tag-filler`

+Filter for preprocessing XML documents.
+This blank-fills with spaces all the matching tags and their content.
+For instance, say you have a TEI document with choice including `abbr` and `expan`, and you want to blank-fill all the `expan`'s to avoid indexing them: you can use this text filter to replace `expan` elements and all their content with spaces, thus effectively removing them from indexed text, while keeping offsets and document's length unchanged.

+Options:

+- `Tags`: the list of tag names to be blank-filled with all their content.
+When using namespaces, add a prefix (like `tei:expan`) and ensure it is defined in `Namespaces`.
+If the tags list is empty, all the tags will be blank-filled.
+- `Namespaces`: a set of optional key=namespace URI pairs.
+Each string has format `prefix=namespace`.
+When dealing with documents with namespaces, add all the prefixes you will use in `Tags` here, so that they will be expanded before processing.

 ## Attribute Parsers

 Components which extract attributes (metadata) from documents.